 The DMV is full of magic in December and we look forward to seeing how you capture the holidays every year.
 This year, we decided to create a guide of all the sights that will make any photographer happy.

 From stunning Christmas lights to events for kids we’ve covered all types of events in the DC area to fill your holiday todo list.

 Here is IGDC’s list of the best things to do in DC for the Holidays:

 Want to surround yourself in lights?
 How about inside a baseball stadium?
 Then Enchant DC will have your eyes twinkling and your lens overloading on bokeh.
 There’s a light maze, ice skating, Santa and more.
 Adult tickets from $35 and kids under 2 are admitted free.
 Enchant DC is located inside Nationals Park at the Yards.

 2. Union Station

 Union Station offers so many holiday delights.
 Outside are the iconic wreaths but inside you can visit the Norwegian Christmas Tree, a 22+ year tradition with the Norwegian Embassy.
 And of course there’s a holiday train display!

 3. Capital Christmas Tree

-Each year, “The People’s Tree” is chosen from a different national forest.
+Each year, “The People’s Tree” is chosen from a different national forest and places in front of the US Capitol.
 Once selected, residents from the respective state then create decorations celebrating our national forests and the great outdoors.
 The Capitol tree has become a beloved tradition for DC residents.

 4. National Menorah